-To modify a claim that was originally submitted on paper or via EDI submission and paid or denied, providers may submit a corrected claim via paper or 837 submission.
+Corrected Claims To modify a claim that was originally submitted on paper or via EDI submission and paid or denied, providers may submit a corrected claim via paper or 837 submissions.
 If the corrected claim requires the inclusion of additional information, invoice, prescription, etc., the submission must be paper.

-How to Submit a Corrected Claim
+How to Submit a Corrected Claim for Dates of Service April 1, 2023, and Onward

-A provider may submit a corrected paper claim to modify a claim that was previously submitted and paid or denied (e.g., changing units, dates of service, or bill type, etc.).
+A provider may submit a corrected paper claim to modify a claim that was previously submitted and paid or denied (e.g., changing units, dates of service, bill type, etc.).